• Skip to primary navigation

 Stitched Diamonds

-6. Then, pin these 3 denim arrows together along one edge (right sides together).
+Step 6: Pin these three denim arrows together along one edge (right sides).
 You should be able to make a six-pointed star shape.
 Again stitch along the side with a 5 mm seam allowance.

 Denim patchwork star

-7. To add a bit of interest to the patchwork quilt stars, I added a button to the center, where all the diamond points met.
-As I was using upcycled denim from old jeans for this project, I used a jeans button.
-However, if you want to make your stars more festive, a red button would be a good choice.
+Step 7: To add interest to the patchwork quilt stars, I added a button to the centre, where all the diamond points met.
+For this project, I used a jeans button to use upcycled denim from old jeans.
+However, a red button would be a good choice to make your stars more festive.

 adding a button to upcycled denim quilted stars.

-8. Next, to make a backing for the stars lay the patchwork star onto a scrap piece of fabric.
-You can use denim for the backing or if you want something more festive, maybe try fabric with a Christmas pattern.
+Step 8: Lay the patchwork star onto a scrap of fabric to support the stars.
+You can use denim for the backing, or if you want something more festive, maybe try material with a Christmas pattern.

 Draw around the star shape and then cut it out.